 - 1. The area where the practice will be applied must currently have livestock to qualify. - 2.
 The area excluded must have adequate boundary fence prior to installing exclusion fence. - 3.
-A one time out of production incentive for livestock exclusion and to is available for land owners who allow the riparian area to regenerate naturally or be maintained in a conservation buffer.
-The acres will be measured from the high flow bank of the stream to the fence, regardless of the type of the existing vegetative cover within the excluded area. - Excluded area on each side of the stream must be a minimum of 25 feet and.
-The incentive may be paid up to a maximum of a 150 feet foot average from the high bank.
-Incentive is available for both sides of the stream. - b.
-The maximum width of the stream corridor area the incentive may be paid on can be an not exceed a 150 foot average, with 180 feet as the maximum allowed in the averaging calculation.
-(See Figure 1) - 4.
-Both sides of the stream must be excluded from livestock access.
+A one-time, out-of-production incentive for livestock exclusion is available for landowners who allow the riparian area to regenerate naturally or maintain it as a conservation buffer.
+Buffer acres will be measured from the high-flow bank of the qualifying stream to the completed fence using the measurement criteria in 3a and 3b of this section. - a.
+Excluded area on each side of the qualifying stream must be a minimum of 25 feet.
+The incentive may be paid up to a maximum of a 150-foot average from the high bank.
+Incentive is available for both sides of the qualifying streams. - b.
+The maximum area the incentive may be paid on cannot exceed a 150 foot average, with 180 feet as the maximum allowed in the averaging calculation (See Figure 1).

-- 5. The excluded area may be flash grazed beginning one year after contract payment.
+- 4. Both sides of the qualifying stream must be excluded from livestock access. - 5.
+The excluded area may be flash grazed beginning one year after contract payment.
 Note: Livestock access to the excluded area outside of the approved dates is a violation of the maintenance agreement, except for designated stream crossing points. - 6.
 Grazing should not occur under wet weather conditions to prevent manure from being carried to the streams by runoff or floodwaters. - a.
-Cool season grasses (CSG) may be grazed for a single three (3) day period between April 15th and May 7th, and again for a single three (3) day period between September 1st and October 1st.
+Cool-season grasses (CSG) may be grazed for a single three (3) day period between April 15th and May 7th, and again for a single three (3) day period between September 1st and October 1st.
 The average minimum grazing height is six (6) inches for CSG.
 Strip grazing of the excluded area using temporary fence may be utilized during the above spring and fall periods as long as livestock graze each strip only one time for 3 days or less, and maintain a 6 inch average minimum grazing height. - b.
-Warm season grasses (WSG) may be grazed for a single three (3) day period between July 15th and August 15th.
+Warm-season grasses (WSG) may be grazed for a single three (3) day period between July 15th and August 15th.
 The average minimum grazing height is eight (8) inches for WSG.
-Strip grazing as indicated above may also be carried out for WSG. - c.
+Strip grazing as indicated above may also be carried out for WSG.

+- c.
 Grazing dates may be restricted further due to establishment of a planted buffer.
 Consideration should be given to wildlife when flash grazing is practiced. - d.
 Livestock stocking rates should be reevaluated based upon the grazing area remaining after exclusion of the riparian area.
 The upland acres remaining will be under greater grazing pressure.
 Reducing livestock numbers, and/or implementation of a grazing system is recommended to prevent upland erosion. - 7.
 Spraying is allowed to control noxious weeds; along fence lines for maintenance purposes, and for suppression of fescue and/or weeds in a WSG or tree/shrub planting for erosion control or wildlife benefit.
 Chemicals utilized for maintenance are not eligible for cost-share. - 8.
 Mowing within the excluded area is prohibited except for fence maintenance.